Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 /rqt_plot

-Now, let’s try moving the Tank robot with the gamepad.
-When the gun barrel is moved, the joint angle of the Tank model on the visualization Choreonoid will change along with the movement.
-In addition, when you move the Tank robot and hit the barrel against the wall, the joints of the barrel will move a little due to the reaction force, and this movement will also be displayed on the visualization Choreonoid.
-If this is the case, this project is working well.
+Now try moving the Tank robot with the gamepad.
+When you move the gun barrel, the joint angles of the Tank model in the visualization Choreonoid will change accordingly.
+Additionally, when you drive the Tank robot and hit the barrel against a wall, the barrel joints will move slightly due to reaction forces, and this movement will also appear in the visualization Choreonoid.
+If you see this behavior, the project is working successfully.

-Although the Choreonoid node for visualization was directly launched by the rosrun command in the previous section, let’s put this operation into a launch file so that all the nodes used in the execution of this sample can be launched at once.
-Create a file named “step3.launch” in the launch directory with the following contents.
+While we directly launched the visualization Choreonoid node using rosrun above, let’s consolidate this operation into a launch file to launch all nodes used in this sample at once.
+Create “step3.launch” in the launch directory with the following content:

 <launch>